Sir John Wedderburn, 5th Baronet of Blackness

-Sir John Wedderburn, 5th Baronet of Blackness, was a Perthshire gentleman who joined the 1745 rebellion of Charles Edward Stuart.
+Sir John Wedderburn, 5th Baronet of Blackness, (1704–1746) was a Perthshire gentleman who joined the 1745 rebellion of Charles Edward Stuart.
 He was captured at the Battle of Culloden, taken to London, and convicted of treason.
 He was hanged, his estates were forfeit to the Crown, and his family was attainted.
 The Blackness in his title is Blackness House in Dundee rather than Blackness in Lothian just west of Edinburgh.
-His son John Wedderburn of Ballendean fled after his father's death to Jamaica, where he re-established the family's fortunes via slave sugar, and eventually regained his father's title.
+His son John Wedderburn of Ballindean fled after his father's death to Jamaica, where he re-established the family's fortunes via slave sugar, and eventually regained his father's title.

 Early life

 Wedderburn was the son of Alexander Wedderburn, the 4th Baronet, "who had been deposed from his office as Clerk of Dundee in 1717 for supporting the Stuarts in the previous uprising of 1715" (the Jacobite rising of 1715 in support of the Old Pretender).

 John Wedderburn had a sister, Elizabeth, who married Alexander Read of Logie, Dundee in 1715; their daughter Catherine Read was a noted portrait painter and their son Alexander Read was the grandfather of "Bold" Webster, husband of Frances Annesley, and friend of Lord Byron.

 Wedderburn's expectations of an inheritance were not fulfilled, and he fell on hard times.
 He raised his family in "a small farm with a thatched house and a clay floor, which he occupied with great industry, and thereby made a laborious but starving shift to support nine children who used to run about in the fields barefoot".